-A spot observation generally consists of a 10- to 15-minute class visit of in-person or virtual instruction by a certified appraiser (typically, a principal or assistant principal).
+A spot observation generally consists of a 10-to-15-minute class visit of in-person or virtual instruction by a certified appraiser (typically, a principal or assistant principal).
 While the minimum is 10 minutes, appraisers may observe longer to gain additional perspective.
-A spot observation focuses on the eight (8) Indicators from Domains 2 and 3.
+A spot observation focuses on the seven (7) Indicators from Domains 2 and 3.

-How many spot observations will I receive in 2021-2022?
+How many spot observations will I receive in 2024-2025?

-Teachers will receive 4 spot observations in the 2021-2022 school year.
+Teachers will receive a minimum of 6 spot observations in the 2024-2025 school year.
+See spot guidelines here.

 In circumstances in which teachers are at a school for less than a full year (e.g., leave of absence, mid-year hire), the teacher will receive a reduced, pro-rated minimum number of spot observations.
+See late hire guide here.